Understanding Autoencoders with Information Theoretic Concepts: Background and Related works

-The point is that we have an analytical solution to this problem, i.e., $\mathbf{X}e$.
 Similar to the regression case in Section \ref{section2_1}, we end up in the span of the input batch, defined by the column space of $\mathbf{X}$.
-Of course, $k$ PEs will lead to $w\rightarrow \mathbf{E}_k$, the matrix of top $k$ eigenvectors of $\mathbf{X}^T\mathbf{X}$ (see Fig. \ref{fig:AE_architecture}(b)).
+Of course, $k$ PEs will lead to $\mathbf{W}\rightarrow \mathbf{E}_k$, the matrix of top $k$ eigenvectors of $\mathbf{X}^T\mathbf{X}$ (see Fig. \ref{fig:AE_architecture}(b)).
 Actually, if we have multiple hidden layers with nonlinear PEs in both encoder and decoder, this interpretation still holds in the bottleneck (or innermost) layer.
-The only difference is that the eigenvectors are now embedded in the span of nonlinear MIPS, rather than the input batch.
+The only difference is that the eigenvectors are now embedded in the span of nonlinear MIPS, rather than that of the input batch.